-Overall, the fractions of systems formed via core-fragmentation (bound and unbound) is slightly higher in the lower mass simulations.
-This may be because the lower mass simulations require a larger over density in order for protostellar cores to collapse, and this results in more systems forming via the core-fragmentation pathways.
+Overall, the fractions of that systems formed via core fragmentation (bound and unbound) are slightly higher in the lower mass simulations.
+This may be because the lower mass simulations require a larger over-density for protostellar cores to collapse, and this results in more systems forming via the core fragmentation pathways.
 This implies that star formation in lower mass GMC is more clustered than in higher mass one.